 What Are the Differences Between Culture and Values?

 Many leaders use "culture" and "values" interchangeably, but they represent distinct concepts that work together to shape how organizations function.
-Understanding the difference is essential for building a strong, aligned organization.

 What Is Organizational Culture?